openSUSE/people/sources/2011-07-05-manu-gupta.md

 **What do you think the future holds for the openSUSE project?
 And your future at the project?**

 openSUSE has got a wonderful future.
-I donâ€™t know about my future at the project but definitely like to keep it the way as it is now.
+I don't know about my future at the project but definitely like to keep it the way as it is now.

 **A person asks you why he/she should choose openSUSE instead of other distribution/OS.
 What would be your arguments to convince him/her to pick up openSUSE?**